SnehalBurle/Automatic-Downcasting-of-Literals-to-__fp16-and-__bf16/README.md

 If using LLVM 18, make sure llvm-config is in your PATH.

 ## Running the Tool
-  1. Prepare Your Source

-   Your input source file should be named : test.cpp

-  2. Run with Clang Plugin

   For __fp16:

     clang++ -fsyntax-only \